wjtk4444/eso-addons/Teleport/README.md

 ## Features
 - Teleporting to zones for free (using party members / friends / guildies)
+- Teleporting to survey/treasure map zones (same as above)
 - Teleporting to houses, other player's houses included (free, duh)
 - Teleporting to dungeons/arenas/trials (free if any of the party members is already in, paid otherwise)
+- Resetting instance or just changing difficulty before teleporting in (only as the group leader)
 - Teleporting to specific wayshrines (always paid)

 Note that when you're not teleporting to a player or his house, you need to have the destination discovered on current character.
 Game won't allow you to travel to unknown wayshrine or dungeon.
+If you have a wayshrine menu currently open, all paid teleports will not charge you any gold.

 ## Dependencies